 This is one of the most popular sources for creating stunning photography portfolio websites.
-You to choose from a selection of easy to use customizable themes.
+You choose from a selection of easy-to-use customizable themes.
 Then, upload your images to showcase to your audience.

 You can alter and adjust SmugMug’s styles as you like.
 Some say that’s much better than the standard concept of templates.